-‘World’s Hottest Weather Girl’ Yanet Garcia Shakes Her Taut Booty, Dances Around And Instagram Can’t Deal
+‘World’s Hottest Weather Girl’ Yanet Garcia Shakes Her Taut Booty, Driving Instagram Wild

 Whether she’s at work or at play, one thing is for sure — Yanet Garcia always looks incredibly sexy.

 Garcia, who has been named “The World’s Hottest Weather Girl” by fans, has amassed a huge social media following of over 10.1 million — a figure that seems to be growing by the second.
-The brunette beauty is primarily know for reporting the weather in Mexico but she’s also now dabbling in both acting and modeling.
+The brunette beauty is primarily know for reporting the weather in Mexico, but she’s also now dabbling in both acting and modeling.

 In her most recent video post, Garcia has a little bit of fun on the set of her show.
 The stunner can be seen dancing around and shaking her booty — much to the delight of her followers.
 The 28-year-old shows off her flawless figure in a pair of brown colored overalls with a black bandeau top underneath — exposing some of her taut tummy to fans.

 Garcia pairs the sexy little outfit with a pair of black heeled boots and wears her long, dark locks down and straight along with a face full of stunning makeup.
 The model appears to be having a blast as she busts a few hot moves, smiling throughout the duration of the clip.
-After just a short time of the post going live, it’s already earned the social media celeb a lot of attention with over 676,000 views in addition to 900 plus comments.
+After just a short time of the post going live, it’s already earned the social media celeb a lot of attention with over 676,000 views in addition to 900-plus comments.

 While many followers took to the post to applaud Garcia’s sultry dance moves, countless others couldn’t help but gush over how incredible she looks in the short clip.